vmware-archive/octant/docs/plugins/content/docs/get-started.md

 The Makefile installs plugins by creating a `$HOME/.config/vmdash/plugin/` directory then building the binary to that location.

-Run plugins from additional paths by setting paths to the `CLUSTEREYE_PLUGIN_PATH` environment variable when running the dashboard.
+Run plugins from additional paths by setting paths to the `OCTANT_PLUGIN_PATH` environment variable when running the dashboard.

 ## Define Capability